Levofloxacin

 Levofloxacin, sold under the brand name Levaquin among others, is a broad-spectrum antibiotic of the fluoroquinolone drug class.
 It is the left-handed isomer of the medication ofloxacin.
 It is used to treat a number of bacterial infections including acute bacterial sinusitis, pneumonia, H. pylori (in combination with other medications), urinary tract infections, Legionnaires' disease, chronic bacterial prostatitis, and some types of gastroenteritis.
 Along with other antibiotics it may be used to treat tuberculosis, meningitis, or pelvic inflammatory disease.
-It is available by mouth, intravenously, and in eye drop form.
+It is available orally, intravenously, and in eye drop form.

 Common side effects include nausea, diarrhea, and trouble sleeping.
 A warning concerning all fluoroquinolones was issued in 2016: "An FDA safety review has shown that fluoroquinolones when used systemically (i.e. tablets, capsules, and injectable) are associated with disabling and potentially permanent serious adverse effects that can occur together.
 These adverse effects can involve the tendons, muscles, joints, nerves, and central nervous system."

 Other serious side effects may include tendon rupture, tendon inflammation, seizures, psychosis, and potentially permanent peripheral nerve damage.
 Tendon damage may appear months after treatment is completed.
 People may also sunburn more easily.
 In people with myasthenia gravis, muscle weakness and breathing problems may worsen.
 While use during pregnancy is not recommended, risk appears to be low.
 The use of other medications in this class appear to be safe while breastfeeding; however, the safety of levofloxacin is unclear.

 Levofloxacin was patented in 1985 and approved for medical use in the United States in 1996.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the 231st most commonly prescribed medication in the United States, with more than 1 million prescriptions.